If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 Next, What is Your Angle?

 Why should people consider signing up for your list?
-The best way to answer these questions is to put yourself into the shoes of your consumer.
+The best way to answer these questions is to put yourself in the shoes of your consumer.
 What would make the person want to join your list?

 Look at your approaches, and choose the one that best fits your abilities.